Users can be viewed from a few places, depending on your role.

 Note: If you plan on creating an application that restricts user visibility, be sure to create a username that is not personally identifiable, as usernames are still visible within the system even when a user's Contact Information and Display Name are restricted.
 See also: User Profile Visibility

 System administrators can view and search through a complete list of users in the Users page of the Administration Console.
-The search is a "starts with" search that will search on first name, last name, username, and email address and an exact match search on UUID.
+The search is a "starts with" search that will search on first name, last name, username, and email address.
 The users grid can also be sorted by these four fields and filtered by the user's active/inactive status.

 A specific user's information can be viewed or modified through the following steps: